dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 <img src='/images/lstm_and_gru/word2vec.png' width="60%"/>
 </p>

-Here we can see, the words like two,million,three are group together and words like he,she,it are clustered together and many other clusters are formed.
+Here we can see, the words like two, million, three are group together and words like he, she, it are clustered together and many other clusters are formed.

 ### GloVe

 While the word2vec serendipitous discovered that the words semantically similar tend to be closer as shown in figure above.
-The authors of [GloVe paper](https://nlp.stanford.edu/pubs/glove.pdf) show how that the ratio of the co-occurrence probabilities of two words is what contains information and aim to encode this information as vector differences.
+The authors of [GloVe paper](https://nlp.stanford.edu/pubs/glove.pdf) show <span class='blue'>how that the ratio of the co-occurrence probabilities of two words is what contains information and aim to encode this information as vector differences.</span>

 Let us first look into what is co-occurence matrix.
 Consider three sentences with window size = 1.
 Then the co-occurence matrix X will be,